-Floats, balloons, horses, bands and entertainers are ready to march down Western Avenue for the return of the Billy Moore Days Parade, which starts at 10:00 a.m. on Saturday, October 20th.
+Floats, balloons, horses, bands and entertainers are ready to march down Western Avenue for the Billy Moore Days Parade, which starts at 9:00 a.m. on Saturday, October 20th.
 The parade will feature dozens of colorful entries, decorated floats, marching bands, horse drawn wagons, dance groups, local celebrities and political figures, community organizations, antique cars, school clubs, scouts, and more.

 Sign up for the Parade today!
 PARADE ENTRY REGISTRATION FORM

 Reminder there is a mandatory parade entry meeting on Wednesday, October 10th at 6:30 pm at Avondale City Hall (11465 Civic Center Dr, Avondale, AZ 85323).

 Do you know one of our past Grand Marshals or Miss Billy Moore Day participants?
 We want to invite them to participate in the parade.
 Learn More

 Billy Moore Days Parade fee for participation is $25 and registration deadline is October 10, 2018.
 It is open to all types of parade entries this year so no matter what interesting vehicle, marching group, or crazy contraption you have we want to see it.

 Parade begins at 9:00 a.m.
 The route begins at Litchfield and Western Avenue, travels east on Western to 5th Street, where it turns north and ends at Agua Fria High School.
 There will be a shuttle to transport parade participants back and forth between the Staging and De-Staging.

 Announcer towers located at: